louie-mansour/algorithms/src/test/kotlin/notes.md

 3. ThreeSum:
    1. Anything larger than TwoSum, it's best to sort the array
    2. Then use hi and lo pointers to arrive at the solution
+4. Avoid building hashmaps or other structures more than once
+5.

 ## Nice to Haves
 1. Try recursive version of DFS